anonaddy/anonaddy/README.md

 #### **How is my bandwidth calculated?**

-Each time a new email is received Postfix calculates its size in bytes, a column in our database is then simply incremented by the size if the email is forwarded or replied.
+Each time a new email is received Postfix calculates its size in bytes.
+A column in the database is then simply incremented by that size when the email is forwarded or a reply is sent.
 At the start of each month your bandwidth is reset to 0.

 I don't use rolling 30 day total as the only way to do this would be to log the date and size of every single email received.